stevespringett/Alpine/executable-war/README.md

 An executable WAR provides a way to create a standalone WAR, with all dependencies, capable of being deployed simply by calling `java -jar myapp.war`.
 Pre-configured servlet containers are not required.
-The project incorporates a modern embedded Jetty container capable of supporting the Servlet 3.1 specification along with support for JSPs.
+The project incorporates a modern embedded Jetty container capable of supporting the Servlet 4.0 specification.
 The project requires Java 8 and is completely independent of the main Alpine project.
 In fact, the Alpine Executable WAR project can be used for virtually all Java web applications.

 Usage